-B: Actually Demolition just made a deal about American release so it’s coming out really soon.
+B: Actually Demolition just made a deal about an American release, so it’s coming out really soon.

 Live at Helsinki in 2009

-What kind of a freedom they are taking away from you?
+What kind of freedom are they taking away from you?

 It seems that you always have a lot to say, in interviews and on your lyrics, have you considered writing an actual book?

 B: I think about it sometimes, but I don’t know if it’s that interesting.
 I don’t think I’m that important.
 I really don’t.
 Who cares?